KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 CO: OCo. _dioc_ gl. _piger_
 PIE: \*h₁ōḱu- "swift" (IEW: 775)
 COGN: Skt. _āśú_- "quick", Gr. _ōkýs_ "quick", Lat. _ōcior_ "swifter", perhaps Croat. _jȁstreb_ "hawk"
 ETYM: The existence of this compound (with the prefix \*dī-) presupposes the simplex meaning "swift"; parallels in other IE languages point to an u­-stem, but this cannot be demonstrated for Celtic.
-The PIE root is reconstructed as \*h₁ōḱu- and interpreted as a vrddhi formation related to \*h₁eḱwo- "horse", but this is quite uncertain.
+The PIE root is reconstructed as \*h₁ōḱu- and interpreted as a vṛddhi formation related to \*h₁eḱwo- "horse", but this is quite uncertain.
 The accentuation of Croat. _jȁstreb_ (accentual paradigm a) and the related Slavic words points to a root ending in a laryngeal (PIE \*h₁oh₁ḱú- or \*Heh₃ḱú-), but the position of the accent in Gr. _ōkýs_ and Skt. _āśú_- shows that the shortening of the first vowel by Dybo's law would be expected in Celtic.
 REF: [EDPC]

 ### <a id="diberga">\*dī-bergā "robbery, brigandage" (n)</a>